memob0x/scroll-padlock/README.md

 ## Support

 All [modern browsers](https://teamtreehouse.com/community/what-is-a-modern-browser) have been tested; if you want to listen to the library [events](#events) in _Internet Explorer 11_ you'll need to include a [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent#Polyfill) polyfill.
-A Css Variables polyfill is not mandatory, it depends on how graceful you want to degrade your application on [old browsers](https://caniuse.com/#feat=css-variables)... 🙄
+A css variables polyfill is not mandatory, it depends on how graceful you want to degrade your application on [old browsers](https://caniuse.com/#feat=css-variables)... 🙄

 ## Demo